astampoulis/makam-paper-funpearl/makamcode/06-structural.md

   refl.headargs Y Constructor Arguments'.
 ```

 ADVISOR.
 That is exactly right.
-You need the symmetric case too, where `Y` is concrete and `X` isn't, but that's entirely similar.
+You need the symmetric case too but that's entirely similar.
 Also, there is another type of concrete terms in Makam: meta-level functions!
-It does not make sense to destructure functions using `refl.headargs`; so, that predicate `refl.headargs` fails for functions, and we have to treat them specially:
+It does not make sense to destructure functions using `refl.headargs`, so it fails in that case, and we have to treat them specially:

 ```makam
 structural_recursion Rec (X : A -> B) (Y : A -> B) :-